(2015 chestnut mare by English Channel out of Floating Island, by AP Indy)

 In addition to Hence (winner of the G3 Sunland Derby and G3 Iowa Derby), Mad Grace’s other siblings include the black-type placed Conquest Stormy, the promising 3YO of 2022 Bodock, and Ani La, the dam of stakes winners Inconclusive and Hard To Figure (at 2 in 2022 for Bob Baffert).
 Mad Grace’s dam, Floating Island, is a half-sister to multiple Graded winner Pico Teneriffe, the dam of multiple champion Marchfield and of stakes winner Congor Bay and granddam of stakes winners Sushi Empire and Virginia Beach.
 Floating Island’s other siblings include Group 3 winner Salmon Ladder, stakes winner Capote’s Prospect, and Musical Minister, the dam of Grade 2 winner Minister Eric and granddam of multiple Grade 1 winner Devil May Care and multiple Grade 2 winner Regal Ransom.
 Mad Grace’s 3rd dam, Aladancer, is the ancestress of no fewer than 36 additional black-type winners beyond those already named above.

-Wasabi claimed Mad Grace towards the end of her racetrack career with an eye toward her joining the broodmare band, and she will be bred for the first time in 2023 to Breeders’ Cup Sprint winner Aloha West.
+Wasabi claimed Mad Grace towards the end of her racetrack career with an eye toward her joining the broodmare band, and she is due to deliver her first foal in 2024, by G1 Breeders’ Cup Sprint winner Aloha West.

 Mad Grace wins at Tampa over 7 furlongs on dirt